Earworm: Author interview

 Are there any other bonuses?

-As well as the 101 band names and four deleted scenes, there are some snippets of pop trivia.
+As well as a couple of deleted scenes, there are some snippets of pop trivia, updated in 2015.
 Some of the unlikely stuff that goes on in the story has its basis in fact, so I thought it would be interesting to highlight that.
 Some of it came true after I'd written about it, which felt odd.

-What music did you listen to while writing University of Death?
+What music did you listen to while writing Earworm?

 That's a long list.
 I had a bit of an 80s 12" phase and discovered the fantastic gloomy synth music of Gary Numan.
 I also listened to Music for Airports and Thursday Afternoon by Brian Eno quite a bit.
 Many of my favourite acts came back out of retirement while I was working on the book, including David Gilmour (of Pink Floyd), Kim Wilde, Tanita Tikaram and Jean-Michel Jarre.
 I used to listen to their music while I was programming games in the late 80s and that was probably the last time I took on a creative project with a similar scope, so it was nice that they had new stuff out.
 It helped get me into the right frame of mind, strangely.